Asynchronous Teaching Using Canvas and Panopto

 Before You Record

-Delivering a lecture in a room by yourself is a very different experience from delivering a lecture in the classroom.
+Recording a lecture is a very different experience from delivering a lecture in the classroom.
 Even if you've given the same lecture dozens of times before, it behooves you to do some planning before you hit Record.

 Suggestions and Recommendations